livingcomputermuseum/ContrAlto/Contralto/readme.txt

 5.3 Memory Pane
 ---------------

-The pane near the lower-left (labeled "Memory") shows a view into the main memory of the Alto, providing address/data and a machine-generated disassembly of Alto (Nova) instructions.
+The pane near the top-middle (labeled "System Memory") shows a view into the main memory of the Alto, providing address/data and a machine-generated disassembly of Alto (Nova) instructions.